 For me, authentic leadership is not a self-proclaimed title that one can bestow upon oneself.
 It is that “secret sauce” that makes you stand out from the pack.
 It is like precious gold which is rare to find but once you do you will easily recognise it.

 In a recent article, Bill George discussed ‘The Truth About Authentic Leaders’.
 Here are some of his recommended steps people should undertake to develop a deeper understanding of themselves in order to become authentic leaders:

 Bill George’s advice really resonates with me and my personal experience of dealing with some leaders.
 If I am to inspire people, I need to learn to work on myself first and focus on being authentic in the way Bill George describes.
 Long ago, I stopped being wowed by ‘organisations values’ as many are meaningless unless we understand the behaviours that are behind them.
 Don’t tell me that you put your employees first but rather let me witness it for myself in the actions and interactions that I see when I visit your office or talk to your teams.

 As it used to say on my report card from school ‘Maurice is doing well, but could do better’, I guess the same could be said about my journey to become more authentic … I feel I am doing well but I know I can do better!

-For the month of September let us Unleash our authentic selves (as described by Bill George) into our organisation and release some of that secret sauce!
+Let us Unleash our authentic selves (as described by Bill George) into our organisation and release some of that secret sauce!